Thommante Makkal

 Thommante Makkal is a 1965 Indian Malayalam-language comedy-drama film written and directed by J. Sasikumar, with dialogues by P. J. Antony.
-The film stars Sathyan, Madhu, Sheela and Kaviyoor Ponnamma.
-The film had musical score by M. S. Baburaj.
-The film was the debut of Shobha Mohan as a child artist.
+The film stars Sathyan, Madhu, Sheela and Kaviyoor Ponnamma, and was the debut of Shobha Mohan as a child artist.
+It featured a musical score by M. S. Baburaj.

 The film was successful at the box office.
-It was remade in 1984 as Swanthamevide Bandhamevide by Sasikumar.
+Sasikumar remade it in 1984 as Swanthamevide Bandhamevide.